We Love Doodles

-If your dog is exposed to castor oil, then is castor oil safe for dogs?
+If your dog is exposed to castor oil,you may be wondering is castor oil safe for dogs?
 Castor oil has a long history as a panacea for humans.
 Egyptians used it to treat eye problems.
 American pioneers used it to dose their children from the 1800s onwards.

-They didn’t limit it to children either.
-Castor oil quickly became the all-purpose solution to everything from heartburn to constipation.
-Is castor oil safe for dogs?
+They didn’t limit it to children, either!
+The oil quickly became the all-purpose solution to everything – from heartburn to castor oil for dogs’ ears!
+But is castor oil safe for dogs?

 Before scrolling down this guide, “Is Castor Oil Safe For Dogs,” check out these other dog questions: Is Aquaphor Safe For Dogs and Is Cumin Safe For Dogs?